A fast algorithm for solving the lasso problem exactly without homotopy using differential inclusions: Numerical experiments

-Table~\ref{tab:timings2} shows the run times of \textbf{Algorithm~1} with $t=0$ and using as input the feasible dual solution $\bp_{f}$ obtained from \textbf{Algorithm~3}, \textbf{Algorithm~1} with $t=0$ and using as input $-\bb/\norminf{\Atop\bb}$, and \textbf{Algorithm~1} with a regularization path.
+Table~\ref{tab:timings2} shows the run times of \textbf{Algorithm~1} with $t=0$ and using as input $-\bb/\norminf{\Atop\bb}$, and \textbf{Algorithm~1} with a regularization path.
 We used the ten aforementioned benchmark datasets from~\cite{lorenz2015solving}, and the regularization paths for \textbf{Algorithm~1} were generated using 512/1024 logarithmically spaced points for the dense/sparse matrices over $t \in \norminf{\Atop\bb} \times [10^{-4},1]$ and including $\{0\}$.
 We did not include MATLAB's native linear programming solver because we found that it was slow and often failed to converge.
-We also did not include other solvers for~\eqref{eq:BP_primal}, such as AISS~\cite{burger2013adaptive}, SPGL1~\cite{van2009probing} and SeDuMi~\cite{sturm1999using}, because earlier work by~\citet{tendero2021algorithm} did similar comparisons with a different version of \textbf{Algorithm~1} (valid for $t=0$ only) and found it superior in performance and accuracy.
+We also did not include commercial solvers for~\eqref{eq:BP_primal}because earlier work by Tendero et al.~\cite{tendero2021algorithm} did similar comparisons with a different version of \textbf{Algorithm~1} (valid for $t=0$ only) and found it superior in performance and accuracy.

 Table~\ref{tab:timings2} shows that all the methods have similar running times.
 In addition, we've verified that all methods correctly computed the solution vectors provided in the benchmark datasets. \textbf{Algorithm~1} with regularization path is often slower because it used a large number of points.
-Using \textbf{Algorithm~3} to get a warm input for \textbf{Algorithm~1} performs just as well as using \textbf{Algorithm~1}, and in dataset \#~274 it was slightly faster.